needle-mirror/com.unity.splines/Samples~/README.md

-# Splines Samples
+# Splines samples

-For samples documentation please see the Scenes folder and the accompanying README files for each scene.
+For sample scene documentation, refer to the README file in each of the sample's Scenes folder.